VC

 The Bear Case for RVI

 Timing risk is real β€” retail investors are entering at late-stage valuations (often after 90%+ of the value has been created).
 Fees eat into returns.
-Liquidity is limited.
+And the premium is the bigger danger: shares recently traded near 90% above NAV, meaning buyers pay almost double the stated value of the underlying portfolio.
 The selection of what goes in the fund is controlled by Robinhood, not the investor.

 How RVI Differs from Public Markets